-Rabbit borrows write offloading from the Everest system [Narayanan et al. 2008b] to solve this problem.
+Rabbit borrows write offloading from the Everest system [16] to solve this problem.
 When primary servers become the write performance bottleneck, Rabbit simply offloads writes that would go to heavily loaded servers across all active servers.
-While such write offloading allows Rabbit to achieve good peak write performance comparable to unmodified HDFS due to balanced load, it significantly impairs system agility by spreading primary replicas across all active servers, as depicted in Figure 3.
+While such write offloading allows Rabbit to achieve good peak write performance comparable to non-modified HDFS due to balanced load, it significantly impairs system agility by spreading primary replicas across all active servers, as depicted in Figure 2.
 Consequently, before Rabbit shrinks the system size, cleanup work is required to migrate some primary replicas to the remaining active servers so that at least one complete copy of data is still available after the resizing action.
 As a result, the improved performance from Everest-style write offloading comes at a high cost in system agility.

-Figure 4 illustrates the very different design points represented by Sierra and Rabbit, in terms of the trade-offs among agility, elasticity, and peak write performance.
+Figure 3 illustrates the very different design points represented by Sierra and Rabbit, in terms of the tradeoffs among agility, elasticity and peak write performance.
 Read performance is the same for all of these systems, given the same number of active servers.
-The minimum number of active servers that store primary replicas
+The number of servers that store primary replicas indicates the minimal system footprint one can shrink to without any cleanup work.
+As described above, state-of-the art elastic storage systems such as Sierra and Rabbit suffer from the painful tradeoff between agility and perfor-

-4For simplicity, we assume 3-way replication for all data blocks in the rest of this article, which remains the default policy for HDFS.
+4We assume 3-way replication for all data blocks throughout this paper, which remains the default policy for HDFS.
 The data layout designs apply to other replication levels as well.
-Different approaches than Sierra, Rabbit, and SpringFS are needed when erasure codes are used for fault tolerance instead of replication.
+Different approaches than Sierra, Rabbit and SpringFS are needed when erasure codes are used for fault tolerance instead of replication.